codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 max-width="80%"
 %}

-Thus, if you run any of the above pipelines you will see your created image in the Docker image dashboard.
+Thus, if you run any of the above pipelines you can see the image created in the Docker image dashboard.

 {% include image.html